 Now let’s take a look at keywords your site is already being found for.
 There are quite a few ways to accomplish this.
-First, Google Webmaster Tools, Google Analytics, Bing Webmaster tools, and SEMRush will all help you to see how people are already finding your content.
-Be sure to check for your organic search incoming traffic and get those words added to your lists, onto the right topics.
+First, Google Search Console, Google Analytics, Bing Webmaster Tools, Ubersuggest, and SEMRush will all help you to see how people are already finding your content.
+Be sure to check for your organic search incoming traffic and impressions and get those words added to your lists, onto the right topics.

 One last place to look is your FAQ or common questions you are asked about your business.
-If you are hearing it from your clients, it is sure to be something that someone from outside your business is asking about you too.
+If you are hearing it from your clients and customers, it is sure to be something that someone from outside your business is asking about you too.